AdaCompNUS/rls-digital-twin/INSTALL.md

 - All ROS environment variables are properly set
 - All workspaces are properly sourced
 - Required models and meshes are in the correct locations
+- The ROS do not work well with conda.
+Please disable your conda environment before installing

 For additional help, consult the project's issue tracker or contact the [maintainers](tianrun@nus.edu.sg).